PlutoSolutions/Pyro/README.md

 1. Download pyrocrack.jar from the [releases page](https://github.com/PlutoSolutions/Pyro/releases)
 2. Put it into your .minecraft/mods folder
-3. If you used Pyro 1.4.1, Delete the config folder (.minecraft/Pyro.), Or the game will crash.
+3. If you used Pyro 1.4.1, and Your game crashes with 2.1.1, Delete the previous config folder. (.minecraft/pyro).
 4. Start the game

 <div align="center">